Alice’s restuarant’s Arlo Guthrie to NJ 101.5: It really happened to me

 It's been a tradition of most classic rock stations to play "Alice's Restaurant" on Thanksgiving morning.
-I used to do it at WYSP and it's creator Arlo Guthrie outed me and the rest of us who played it as for the reason we did it.
+I used to do it at WYSP.

-Arlo Guthrie, who's performing this Saturday at the Paramount Theatre in Asbury Park and Sunday at NJPAC, spoke more about the song.
-Guthrie said, "It was a matter of what actually happened to me, I'm not making it up, it was events that actually took place over the course of a about a year, so it wasn't something I just put together, the events actually happened and it too that long because things just kept happening.
+Guthrie spoke more about the song: "It was a matter of what actually happened to me.
+I'm not making it up.
+It was events that actually took place over the course of a about a year, so it wasn't something I just put together -- the events actually happened and it took that long because things just kept happening.
 It was so absurd because I just kept adding all these details and it kept getting funnier and funnier until it became a thing."

 How does Guthrie feel about protest songs?

 "I've always been distrustful of authority," Guthrie said.
 "That was the core of Alice's Restaurant and all the songs I've written over the years.
 It's always good to have a healthy suspicion of people in authority.
 That doesn't matter if they're Republicans, Democrats or people in between."